 Youth Empowerment and STEM Advocacy

 One of Owolewa's most enduring passions is empowering the next generation.
 Recognizing the transformative power of education, he has dedicated significant efforts to inspiring young minds in STEM fields.
 Through programs in D.C. schools, he has ignited a passion for science among students, particularly those from underrepresented backgrounds.
-For Owolewa, investing in youth is investing in the future, fostering innovation and breaking cycles of poverty.
+For Owolewa, investing in youth means investing in the future, fostering innovation, and breaking cycles of poverty.

 Navigating Dual Responsibilities

 Owolewa seamlessly balances his roles as a healthcare professional and public servant.
-He sees these roles as complementary, leveraging his medical expertise to inform policy decisions that directly impact public health.
-His unique perspective allows him to advocate effectively for healthcare reforms, ensuring that policies are both compassionate and practical.
+He sees these roles as complementary, leveraging his medical expertise to inform policy decisions directly impacting public health.
+His unique perspective allows him to advocate effectively for healthcare reforms, ensuring that policies are compassionate and practical.

 Cultural Roots and Global Advocacy

 Owolewa’s Nigerian heritage remains a cornerstone of his identity.
-His election was celebrated not only in the U.S. but also in Nigeria, where his family held special prayers in his honor.
+His election was celebrated in the U.S. and Nigeria, where his family held special prayers in his honour.
 Owolewa often reflects on his cultural roots, drawing parallels between the struggles for equality in both countries.
 He actively engages with the Nigerian American community, emphasizing the importance of political participation and representation.

 Challenges and Triumphs